-This policy details the COVID-19 vaccine and immunization record requirements for all Centenary University students to minimize outbreaks of COVID-19 amongst faculty, staff, administrators and students alike; to prevent or reduce the risk of transmission of COVID-19 among all persons at Centenary University; and to promote the public health of the community consistent with federal, State, and local efforts to mitigate the pandemic.
+This policy details the COVID-19 vaccine requirements for all Centenary University students to minimize outbreaks of COVID-19 within the Centenary University community; to prevent or reduce the risk of transmission of COVID-19 among all persons at Centenary University; and to promote the public health of the community consistent with federal, State, and local efforts to mitigate the pandemic.

 COVID-19: COVID-19 is a respiratory disease caused by SARS-CoV-2, a new coronavirus discovered in 2019.

 COVID-19 immunization: Centenary University requires that all students be “up-to-date” with COVID-19 vaccines.
 This includes administration of a complete series of any COVID-19 vaccine authorized for use in the United States by the United States Food and Drug Administration (FDA) and recommended by the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC) as well as any eligible COVID-19 boosters.
-As of the date of this policy, there are currently three COVID-19 vaccines available, one of which is approved by the FDA: two mRNA vaccines (Pfizer-BioNTech, Moderna) and one viral vector vaccine (Janssen [Johnson & Johnson]).
+As of the date of this policy, there are currently three COVID-19 vaccines available, two of which are approved by the FDA: two mRNA vaccines (Pfizer-BioNTech, Moderna) and one viral vector vaccine (Janssen [Johnson & Johnson]).

 Exemption: The process of freeing or state of being free from an obligation imposed on others.

-All students must be fully vaccinated against COVID-19 and present evidence of COVID-19 immunization by December 17, 2021.
+All students must be “up-to-date” with COVID-19 vaccinations and present evidence of COVID-19 immunization by August 1, 2022.
 Any (student’s) evidence of immunization, if not already done so, must be uploaded to the Student Health Portal @ https://centenary.studenthealthportal.com

 This policy is subject to change based on factors such as the status of the COVID-19 pandemic and guidance from governmental authorities.